Handwashing in Judaism: Development of handwashing on bread

-Hand washing in the Temple
+Handwashing in the Temple

-requires the priests to wash their hands and feet before offering korban or entering the Tabernacle.
+requires the kohanim (priests) to wash their hands and feet before offering korban or entering the Tabernacle.
 Solomon's Temple contained ten brazen lavers to allow for this washing.
 The Mishnah records that priests were also required to wash hands and feet after urinating.
 The use of these lavers did not pertain to the general public, nor their eating foods with washed hands.

-The Mishnahm Tractate Yadayim, is the first to describe the ritual of hand washing outside of the Temple.
+The Mishnah, tractate Yadayim, is the first to describe the ritual of handwashing outside of the Temple.

-According to the Babylonian Talmud, King Solomon made an additional decree that priests must wash their hands before eating meat from animal sacrifices.
+According to the Babylonian Talmud, Solomon issued an additional decree requiring kohanim to wash their hands before eating meat from the qorbanot.

-Hand washing for priests before eating terumah
+Handwashing for priests before eating terumah

-Following the example of King Solomon, in the 1st or 2nd century, the Houses of Hillel and Shammai decreed the priests' hands to be ritually impure, which disqualified their eating terumah foods until washing those hands as it may only be eaten while pure.
+Following the example of Solomon, the Houses of Hillel and Shammai in the 1st or 2nd century decreed the priests' hands to be ritually impure, which disqualified their eating the terumah until washing, as it may only be eaten while pure.
 This law was one of the eighteen enactments made in the house of Hananiah ben Hezekiah ben Garon.
 It is recorded in Mishnah Bikkurim 2:1, which states that terumah and bikkurim "require the washing of the hands."

 Halacha specifies a number of different levels of impurity; each level can result from touch by an object at one higher level.
 By this handwashing degree, all human hands automatically have second-level impurity (sheni letumah) until washed, a level which is sufficient to invalidate terumah.
 A person's entire body cannot contract second-level impurity; only (by rabbinic law) the hands can contract second-level impurity, either by touching a first-level impurity, or by experiencing hesech hadaat (distraction) renders the hands impure again, as they might have touched a dirty or impure object without the person noticing.
 This impurity can be removed by handwashing.

-According to the Babylonian Talmud, the reason for the decree is that "hands are busy" (i.e. fidgety), and tend to touch objects and become dirty.
+According to the Babylonian Talmud, the reason for the decree is that "hands are busy" (i.e., fidgety) and tend to touch objects, becoming dirty.
 It is inappropriate for holy food to be touched by dirty hands.
-By declaring impurity on hands that might have become dirty, the decree ensured that terumah would be eaten with clean hands.
+By declaring impurity on hands that might have become dirty, the decree ensured that the terumah would be eaten with clean hands.

 The Babylonian Talmud debates whether this decree was enacted by the Houses of Hillel and Shammai, or else by Hillel and Shammai themselves (in the year circa 32 BCE).
 It concludes that Hillel and Shammai issued the decree but this was not commonly accepted; and later, the Houses of Hillel and Shammai reissued the degree and it was accepted.